Why Roofers Lose Six-Figure Jobs to Slow Replies

 For roofing companies operating in multiple metros, geo-targeted chatbot campaigns become a repeatable growth engine.
 Build a storm-response SOP: monitor weather → launch geo-fenced ads → activate chatbot flow → qualify leads → dispatch crews.
 Each market gets the same proven playbook, and the chatbot handles the lead surge without you needing to hire temporary call center staff.
 Track campaign performance with chatbot analytics to refine your ad spend and qualifying questions after each storm event.

 Contractors using this approach report capturing 3-5x more leads per storm event than competitors relying on phone calls and website forms.
+Statista estimates the U.S. roofing market at over $56 billion annually, with storm damage accounting for nearly 40% of residential re-roofing work.
 When a single re-roof averages $12,000-18,000, even one additional closed job per storm pays for an entire year of chatbot software and ad spend.

 Door-to-Door + Chatbot: The Hybrid Canvassing Model